 - Facility-level assessments to determine facility capacity to use ventilators

-- Nearly 300 healthcare providers were trained on World Health Organization guidelines on intensive care case management related to COVID-19
+- Nearly 300 healthcare providers were trained on WHO guidelines on intensive care case management related to COVID-19

 - Nearly 200 anesthesiologists across six regions where the ventilators were distributed were trained on the appropriate use of ZOLL® ventilators and oxygen therapy